 But I’ll go you one better.
-Those 100 billion neurons are party to some 40 quadrillion (as in 15 zeros) potential synaptic connections.
+Those 86 billion neurons are party to some 150 trillion (as in 12 zeros) potential synaptic connections.
 That’s a lot of firing.

 Example?
-Brain imaging has revealed key-area brain shrinkage of as much as 10%-15% in those who have chronically endured depression.
+Brain imaging has revealed key-area brain shrinkage of as much as 10%-15% in those who have long-standing depression.

 In short, then, neural growth, shrinkage, and death are to a large degree caused by the dance of atrophic and trophic agents.

 Neurogenesis is the process by which neurons are created.
-And though it makes perfect sense it’s most active during prenatal development, the process continues on a much smaller scale into adulthood – even our senior years (phew!).
+And though it’s most active during prenatal development, the process continues on a much smaller scale into adulthood – even our senior years.

-It’s so important to understand the dynamics of neurogenesis actually have the ability to reverse, if you will, all sorts of emotional and mental distress.
+It’s important to understand that the dynamics of neurogenesis actually have the ability to reverse, if you will, all sorts of emotional and mental distress.

-But, think about it, if one’s emotional or mental state improved, didn’t something brain-biological have to have happened?
+Think about it, if one’s emotional or mental state improved, didn’t it have to be anatomically and physiologically driven?

 Indeed, it’s been suggested that decreased hippocampal neurogenesis may be linked to increases in depression, which can be reversed by, say, the use of antidepressants – trophics.